JonnyMcGregor/Lapse/README.md

 3. Copy the VST into your plugin folder for your chosen DAW.

-4. Launch VST within chosen DAW and enjoy Lapse!
+4. Launch VST within chosen DAW

+To install on Windows:

+1. Copy either the Lapse.dll (vst2) or Lapse.vst (vst3) from the Builds/Windows folder into the vst folder of your chosen DAW.

+2. Launch VST within chosen DAW